Office of Student Life

 • Troubleshooting/Conflict: Under no circumstances are you solely responsible for the resolution of conflicts arising from disability-related absences.
 Please contact SLDS if a conflict or disagreement occurs with your instructor.

-• Communication: Clear and prompt communication is key.
-Contact your instructor as soon as you are able to when you need to utilize Intermittent Flex Plan flexibility due to a flare-up.
-You should give proactive notice, when possible.
-If proactive notice is not possible, you must contact your instructor within 24 hours.
-You do not need to share medical details; use terms like "acute episode of my disability" or "disability flare-up" and reference SLDS and the flex plan. (download a sample email template).
-The instructor will also indicate specific communication expectations in the flex plan.
+• Communication: Clear and prompt communication is key, and your flex plan should include any specific expectations about how to communicate with your instructor in the event of a flare-up.
+We recommend giving proactive notice when possible.
+If proactive notice is not possible, you must contact your instructor within 24 hours to utilize the flexibility available to you.
+You do not need to share medical details; use terms like "acute episode of my disability" or "disability flare-up" and reference SLDS and the flex plan.
+You can see examples of how you might communicate your need in this template

 • Falling Behind: If at any point your symptoms worsen to the point that you are falling behind and are unable to meet the terms of your flex plan, contact your instructor and Access Specialist.
 We can work together to determine the best path forward.